hernad/harbour/HARBOUR_AND_ME.md

 It was also an `easy way` because here in Bosnia all of users and IT proffesionals were exclusively accustomed to Microsoft.
 Spreaded software piracy was a great ally to keep Microsoft dominacy, because you cannot sell no-Microsoft solutions when your customer thinks that `Microsoft Office` is part of the operationg system and costs 0 USD.

 That was time of promoting Microsoft .NET and new C# language.
-I have liked the language.
+I have liked the new language.

 ## year 2004: Business, we have the problem - again :(

-I have get a good `green-field` project to work on with Microsoft toolset.
-But his time problems have raised simply becose my personal failures.
+The company have got a new project to work on: nice `green-field` project.
+The perfect place to apply our new Microsoft toolset.
+But his time problems have raised simply because my personal failures.
 I was not good as an businessman and project leader.
-S again, I have droped and experienced classic [burnout](https://en.wikipedia.org/wiki/Occupational_burnout).
+The project was cancelled and I experienced classic [burnout](https://en.wikipedia.org/wiki/Occupational_burnout).

 ## year 2007: Business consolidation